 4. Weglot - WordPress Plugin for Multilingual SEO

-Weglot is a cloud-based translation solution that makes running multilingual websites way easier and takes care of most of the technical stuff for you.
-With Weglot, you can automatically detect and translate your whole WordPress site, including pages, posts, custom post types, menus, and even plugin content, usually just a few minutes after you install it.
+Weglot is a cloud-based translation solution designed to make multilingual deployment fast.
+It can detect and translate most of a WordPress site, including pages, posts, custom post types, menus, and plugin content, with relatively little setup.

 Key Features of Weglot: